 Beyond Bars – Crime Fact Sheet

-It is often taken for granted in popular and media debate that we are experiencing a crime wave.
-The threat of a crime wave seems to plague our TVs and newspapers.
+It is often taken for granted in popular and media debate that we are experiencing a ‘crime wave’.
+The threat of a ‘crime wave’ seems to plague our TVs and newspapers.
 Criminals rule the streets!
-Our children arent safe!
+Our children aren’t safe!
 Crime rates are soaring!.

-Actually, its a bit more complicated.
-Whilst there is support for the claim that certain types of crime are on the increase, there are also a range of reasons to be suspicious of claims that there is a crime wave.
+Actually, it’s a bit more complicated.
+Whilst there is support for the claim that certain types of crime are on the increase, there are also a range of reasons to be suspicious of claims that there is a ‘crime wave’.
 This pamphlet examines some of these reasons.

 JUST US: 2013 Federal Election special edition